smile365/blog/capture-android-traffic.md

 date: 2021-03-02T02:06:59.414Z
 categories: ["code"]
 tags:
-description: android https capture,Intercept HTTPS Traffic from Android App,Capture and decrypt HTTPS traffic from any android app,How to: Capture Android Traffic with Fiddler - Telerik
+description: 'android https capture,Intercept HTTPS Traffic from Android App,Capture and decrypt HTTPS traffic from any android app,How to: Capture Android Traffic with Fiddler - Telerik'
 ---

 APP 接收数据的过程：